These are the following symptoms of pregnancy:

 What to do: Nothing, Most of these marks disappear or fade after delivery.
-In the meanwhile spider veins on face can be covered with make up foundation.
+In meanwhile spider veins on the face can be covered with makeup the foundation.
 Spider veins on legs can be controlled by compression stockings as well as creams and lotions.

 8. Pregnancy Varicose Veins

-They may appear as swollen crooked purplish, bluish or dark colored veins in the legs.
-They show up at the second or third trimester mainly because of the relaxation of the veins valves.
+They may appear as swollen crooked purplish, bluish, or dark-colored veins in the legs.
+They show up in the second or third trimester mainly because of the relaxation of the veins valves.

-In overweight women who the appearance of varicose veins can be sign of pregnancy.
-In some cases they can cause pain.
+In overweight women, the appearance of varicose veins can be a sign of pregnancy.
+In some cases, they can cause pain.
 The good news is that varicose veins tend to improve after you give birth, particularly if you didn’t have any before you got pregnant.